In a nutshell:

 In sandy soils, the large sand particles are grouped with humus as well, which increases the nutrient content and moisture-holding capacity of the sandy soil.

-For example, when a soil’s pH is increased too much by adding too many wood ashes, the most economical way to correct the condition is to add compost, which will bind the extra basic ions that would otherwise result in a high pH.
+When a soil’s pH is increased, the most economical way to correct the condition is to add compost, which will bind the extra basic ions that would otherwise result in a high pH

 Mycorrhizal fungi, which have been proven to benefit plants through their association with plant roots, are also prolific in high humus soil.